tommyvio/semantic-code-search/README.md

 ---

-**Note:** This is a demo project for portfolio/educational purposes.
+Note: This is a demo project.
 The database resets periodically on the free tier.
 For production use, upgrade to persistent storage.